photoprism/photoprism/setup/pkg/linux/README.md

 ### `options.yml`

-Default config values in the `defaults.yml` file can be overridden by values [specified in an `options.yml` file](https://dl.photoprism.app/pkg/linux/options.yml), the command flags, and the environment variables.
-The config path from which the `options.yml` file is loaded, if it exists, can be set by adding a `ConfigPath` value to the `defaults.yml`, using the `--config-path` command flag, or with the `PHOTOPRISM_CONFIG_PATH` environment variable.
+Default config values can be overridden by values [specified in an `options.yml` file](https://dl.photoprism.app/pkg/linux/options.yml), the command flags, and the environment variables.
+To load values from an `options.yml` file, if it exists, you can specify its storage path (not including the filename) with the `ConfigPath` option in a `defaults.yml` file, the `--config-path` command flag, or the `PHOTOPRISM_CONFIG_PATH` environment variable.

+These values are not global and can be different for each user and/or instance.
 For a list of supported options and their names, see <https://docs.photoprism.app/getting-started/config-files/>.

 ## Documentation